RMerl/asuswrt-merlin.ng/README.md

 for people who prefer the original firmware featureset.

 This is the new development branch, originally based on Asus's 3.0.0.4.382_xxxx firmware release.
-Not all models are supported yet by this new version, please refer to the original 380.xx release for previous model support.
-For the time being, both the legacy 380.xx and new gen 382.xx/384.xx versions will be developped in parallel, until most models have been migrated to the new code base.
+Development of the 380.xx legacy branch has been dropped.

 Please consult the Wiki for an up-to-date list of supported models: